JonStudders/low-latency-arbitrage-backtester/PROCESS.md

 - **0** means we have no position (we're waiting for the next opportunity)

 This signal column tells us exactly what trade to make on each day, based on how far apart the prices have moved.

+---

+## Process 6 — Backtesting
+Implemented in: `/src/backtest.py`

+At this stage, we have trading signals that tell us when to open and close positions.
+Now we need to simulate how those trades would have performed historically to measure profitability and risk.

+**The goal:**

+Calculate the profit and loss (PnL) that would have been generated if we had followed our trading signals in the past.
+This helps us understand whether the strategy is profitable and how much risk we're taking.

+**How it works:**

+1. **Calculate spread returns:**
+   - For each day, we measure how much the spread changed compared to the previous day.
+   - This is calculated as: `spread_return = (spread_today - spread_yesterday) / spread_yesterday`
+   - The spread return tells us how much the price relationship moved, which directly affects our profit or loss.

+2. **Apply signals to returns:**
+   - We multiply the spread return by the signal from the **previous day**.
+   - This is critical: we use the previous day's signal because we can only trade based on information available before today.
+   - If we had a **long position** (+1) and the spread increased, we make money.
+   - If we had a **short position** (-1) and the spread decreased, we make money.
+   - If we had **no position** (0), we make no profit or loss.

+3. **Prevent look-ahead bias:**
+   - The signal is shifted by one period to ensure we're not using today's information to make today's trade.
+   - This simulates realistic trading conditions where we can only act on yesterday's closing signal.
+   - The first row always has zero PnL because there's no prior signal to trade on.

+4. **Calculate cumulative PnL:**
+   - We sum up all the daily profits and losses to track total performance over time.
+   - This shows us how the strategy would have grown (or declined) our capital over the entire period.

+**The output:**

+The backtest adds three new columns to our data:
+- **`spread_ret`**: The percentage change in the spread from one day to the next
+- **`pnl`**: The profit or loss for each day based on our position
+- **`cum_pnl`**: The cumulative total of all profits and losses up to that point

+**Example:**

+If the spread was 10 yesterday and 11 today, and we had a long position:
+- Spread return = (11 - 10) / 10 = 0.10 (10% increase)
+- PnL = 0.10 × 1 (long signal) = +0.10 (we made 10%)

+If we had a short position instead:
+- PnL = 0.10 × -1 (short signal) = -0.10 (we lost 10%)

+This process transforms our trading signals into measurable financial outcomes, allowing us to evaluate whether the strategy is worth implementing with real capital.